AlfonsoJan/dataprocessing/README.md

 I want to replicate part of the study.
 I want to recreate and compare 6 specific figures.

-- A heat map illustrating the results of the gene set enrichment analysis of DN3a CD27low versus DN3b cells using gene sets from the hallmark collection of the Molecular Signatures Database (MSigDB).
-Only sets containing >10 genes and with a false discovery rate (FDR) <5% are illustrated.
-- A heat map displaying the centered gene expression levels of the top 50 significantly overexpressed genes and top 50 significantly under-expressed genes in DN3a CD27low compared with DN3b cells.
-Genes are clustered using hierarchical clustering.
-- A heat map displaying the centered gene expression levels of the top 10 transcription factors with the highest absolute fold change among differentially expressed genes (FDR <0.05) between DN3a CD27low and DN3b cells.
+- A heat map displaying the euclidean distances between all the samples.
-- A volcano plot of differentially expressed genes between DN3a CD27low and DN3b cells.
+- A volcano plot of differentially expressed genes between DN3a CD27low and DN3a CD27high.
-- Normalized log2CPM obtained from the bulk RNA-seq of Duxbl in DN3a CD27high, DN3a CD27low, and DN3b cells.
-- Relative expression obtained by qPCR (F) of Duxbl in DN3a CD27high, DN3a CD27low, and DN3b cells.
+- A MDS plot that displays similarity calculated distances in a 2D-plot.

+## Requirements
+R == 4.2